A building layer allows you to represent building information modeling (BIM) data as a GIS data layer in ArcGIS Pro.

 All detailed information displayed in a building layer can be filtered to show only certain aspects of the building layer.

-Add a building layer from a BIM file using Catalog
+Add a building layer from a BIM file using the Catalog pane

 You can add a BIM (Revit or IFC) data source directly to ArcGIS Pro to create a building layer.